Peta-Gaye Gayle

 Peta-Gaye Gayle (born 19 January 1979) is a retired female track and field sprinter from Jamaica, who competed in the 400 m hurdles during her career.
 Her personal best time in the women's 400 m hurdles is 55.92, set on 22 July 2001 in Guatemala City.

+Gayle was an All-American hurdler for the Alabama Crimson Tide track and field team, finishing 3rd in the 400 m hurdles at the 2000 NCAA Division I Outdoor Track and Field Championships.